krugerk/beeminder-apidocs/source/index.html.md

 * `lanewidth` (number): Width of the lanes on either side of the centerline of the yellow brick road, i.e., half the road width.
 * `deadline` (number): Seconds by which your deadline differs from midnight.
 Negative is before midnight, positive is after midnight.
 Allowed range is -17*3600 to 6*3600 (7am to 6am).
 * `leadtime` (number): Days before derailing we start sending you reminders.
-Zero means we start sending them on the eep day, when you will derail later that day.
+Zero means we start sending them on the beemergency, when you will derail later that day.
 * `alertstart` (number): Seconds after midnight that we start sending you reminders (on the day that you're scheduled to start getting them, see `leadtime` above).
 * `plotall` (boolean): Whether to plot all the datapoints, or only the `aggday`'d one.
 So if false then only the official datapoint that's counted is plotted.
 * `last_datapoint` ([Datapoint](#datapoint)): The last datapoint entered for this goal.